-The purpose of the GALEN project is to language independent develop concept representation systems as the foundations for the next generation of multilingual coding systems [1].
+The purpose of the GALEN project is to develop language independent concept representation systems as the foundations for the next generation of multilingual coding systems [1].
 At the heart of the project is the development of a reference model for medical concepts (CORE) supported by a formal language for medical concept representation (GRAIL) [2].
-A particular characteristic of the approach is the clear separation of the pure conceptual knowledge from other types of knowledge, including linguistic knowledge [3], in order to arrive in the future to applicationindependent medical terminologies [4].
+A particular characteristic of the approach is the clear separation of the pure conceptual knowledge from other types of knowledge, including linguistic knowledge [3], in order to arrive in the future to application-independent medical terminologies [4].
 Although on a theoretical basis the feasibility of these objectives is debatable [5], actual work within the GALEN-IN-USE project shows that on a relatively concise domain such as surgical procedures, distributed collaborative modelling can be achieved over linguistic borders.
-As could be expected, the process is however Formal "naming" extremely slow. and subcategorisation of new concepts at the one hand, and (in)consistent modelling of natural language expressions using the building blocks of the CORE that already are available, turn out to be the most frequent reasons for discussion.
+As could be expected, the process is however extremely slow.
+Formal "naming" and subcategorisation of new concepts at the one hand, and (in)consistent modelling of natural language expressions using the building blocks of the CORE that already are available, turn out to be the most frequent reasons for discussion.
+Given the very promising results of the MultiTALE semantic tagger for neurosurgical procedure reports [6, 7, 8], it was investigated whether or not this manual modelling work could be speeded up by using MultiTALE as an automatic modelling device.